offalynne/Input/docs/latest/Device-Quirks.md

 ### Gamepad on Desktop

-*The following is valid for native builds only.
-If you are using HTML5 for your game but are running on a desktop device, please see the [HTML5 section](#gamepad-on-html5) for information on platform-specific quirks.*
+!> The following is valid for native builds only.
+If you are using HTML5 for your game but are running on a desktop device, please see the [HTML5 section](#gamepad-on-html5) for information on platform-specific quirks.

 - On Windows, as per GameMaker’s default behaviour, device indexes from 0 to 3 inclusive are XInput gamepads.
 Devices 4 to 11 inclusive are DInput gamepads.
 XInput gamepads return less information about themselves than DInput and, as a result, some supplementary data (button labels etc.) may be inaccurate.